 Receives administrative direction from the Fire Chief.

-Exercises direct supervision over supervisory, professional, technical and clerical staff.
+Exercises direct supervision over supervisory, professional, technical, uniformed, and clerical staff.

 PRIMARY DUTIES--The following are examples of primary duties assigned to positions in this classification.
 Other related duties and responsibilities may be assigned.